October 27th 2020

 Salem, Massachusetts, is known as Witch City because of the notorious witch trials that took place in Salem Village (present-day Danvers) in 1692.
 Nineteen people were hanged after refusing to confess to charges of witchcraft, and one man was pressed to death.
 More than 300 years later, the town has embraced its sordid past and turned it into a fall destination.
 Every year, the high school graduates a whole new class of "Salem Witches," and crowds descend on the historic seaport in search of both tricks and treats.

-Salem's most recent memorial to the dark events is the Proctor's Ledge Witch Execution Memorial.
-In 2016, it was confirmed that the hangings of the accused witches took place not on Gallows Hill as many thought, but on Proctor's Ledge, a rocky outcropping below the hill.
-In 2017, a new memorial was dedicated on the site.
-It has the names of the 19 hanged on a granite wall and an oak tree.
+Salem's most recent memorial to the witch trials is the Proctor's Ledge Witch Execution Memorial.
+In 2016, it was confirmed that the hangings took place not on Gallows Hill as many thought, but on Proctor's Ledge, a rocky outcropping below the hill.
+In 2017, a new memorial was dedicated on the site featuring the names of those hanged.

 This beautiful, Georgian-style home was built in 1727 and is currently owned by the Peabody Essex Museum.
 The exterior was used as a filming location for the 1993 Halloween classic Hocus Pocus and the garden is open to the public 365 days a year, from dawn to dusk, at no charge (dogs are welcome).

 The Witch House is the only structure still standing in Salem with direct ties to the witchcraft trials.
 Jonathan Corwin was a local magistrate who served on the court that ultimately sent 19 people to the gallows.
 Corwin lived in this house, an excellent example of 17th-century architecture, for more than 40 years and it remained in the Corwin family until the mid-1800s.
 You can take a guided or self-guided tour of the house, which offers extended hours in October.